Juhyunn0/Juhyunn0.github.io/_pages/about.md

 I previously received my dual B.S. in Mechanical Engineering from Ajou University and Illinois Institute of Technology, where I developed a strong foundation in both mechanical engineering and artificial intelligence.

-I support diversity, equity, and inclusion.
-If you would like to have a chat with me regrading research, career plans or anything, feel free to reach out!
-I would be happy to support people from underrepresented groups in the STEM research community, and hope my expertise can help you.